ooples/pine_script_docs/source/concepts/Sessions.rst

 Session properties defined with session strings are independent from the exchange-defined sessions determining when an instrument can be traded.
-Programmers have full liberty in creating whatever session definitions suit their purpose, which is usually to detect when bars belong or not to specific time periods.
+Programmers have full liberty in creating whatever session definitions suit their purpose, which is usually to detect when bars belong to specific time periods.
 This is accomplished in Pine by using one of the following two signatures of the `time() <https://www.tradingview.com/pine-script-reference/v5/#fun_time>`__ function: